SaschaC/datasciencecoursera/Getting and cleaning data/Week 3/CodeBook.md

 subject

-Numeric vector indicating subject id
+&nbspNumeric vector indicating subject id

 feature

-Factor indicating the mean and standard (Std) deviation variables estimated from the features from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ (see features_info.txt in the project data folder).
+&nbspFactor indicating the mean and standard (Std) deviation variables estimated from &nbspthe features from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ &nbspand tGyro-XYZ (see features_info.txt in the project data folder).

 activityName

-Factor indicating activity during measurement
+&nbspFactor indicating activity during measurement

 activityNumber

-Numeric vector indicating a unique number for each activity name
+&nbspNumeric vector indicating a unique number for each activity name

 value

-Numeric vector containing the average of each variable for each subject and activity
+&nbspNumeric vector containing the average of each variable for each subject and activity

 ###Data cleaning process